 By boosting overall caloric intake, these types of protein sources will help you add the necessary mass to lift those heavy poundages.
 When your trying to increase your bodyweight and overall muscle mass, you need to consume alot of quality calories (especially for you hard gainers out there).

 These types of foods include a wide range of percentage of calories from protein.
 However, you will have to be careful because some of these protein sources contain more calories from fat than protein.

 Quality Protein Sources

-These types of foods high in protein are excellent choices for most people trying to build muscle.
+These types of foods are excellent choices for most people trying to build muscle.

 These protein sources are loaded with healthy fats, such as omega 3's and omega 6's which are notoriously missing from most diets.
 Alot of active weight trainers and bodybuilders shy away from these types of protein because they fear that they will add more body fat.